-4 On the Shoulders of Giants
+3.1 Chapter 4-On the Shoulders of Giants

 - The greatest mathematician who ever lived was the first person to whom the truth contained in the PNT occurred-Carl Friedrich Gauss (1777-1855).
 Theorems and proofs that would have made another man's reputation, Gauss left languishing in his personal diaries.
-(N.B.
-So much to do; so little time!) - The other first rank mathematical genius born in the 18th century-Leonhard Euler (1707-1783)- solved the "Basel problem" (chapter 5) and discovered the "Golden Key" (chapter 7).
+(So much to do; so little time!)
+Two anecdotes about Gauss: $1 + 2 + \cdots + 100 =$ ?; and the meaning of the word chiliad. - The other first rank mathematical genius born in the 18th century-Leonhard Euler (1707-1783) solved the "Basel problem" (chapter 5) and discovered the "Golden Key" (chapter 7).
+(There is also the 'Russian connection': Peter the great established an Academy in St. Petersburg in 1682 and imported Euler from Switzerland to run it-Russia had just come out of a dark period of its development)

-5 Riemann's Zeta Function
+3.2 Chapter 5-Riemann's Zeta Function

-- The Basel problem opens the door to the zeta function, which is the mathematical object the Riemann Hypothesis is concerned with.
-Some of the mathematics essential for this is: powers, roots, and logs.
-Interesting fact: Any power of $\log x$ eventually increases more slowly than any power of x. - Replace the exponent 2 in the Basel problem by any (for the moment real) number s to get the zeta function $\zeta(s)$.
-The series defining the zeta function converges as long as s > 1.
-Thus, the domain of the zeta function is the set of all (real) numbers greater than 1.
-Right?
-Wrong!
+• The Basel problem opens the door to the zeta function, which is the mathematical object the Riemann Hypothesis is concerned with.
+Some of the mathematics essential for understanding RH is: powers, roots, and logs.
+Interesting fact: Any power of $\log x$ eventually increases more slowly than any power of x.

+What is the Basel problem?
+Consider first some infinite series.